FAQ:

 What is the BIPOC Deaf Arts Grant?

-The Black, Indigenous, People of Color (BIPOC) Deaf Arts Grant is a program that provides financial support for emerging and established Deaf, DeafBlind, DeafDisabled and Hard of Hearing artists to further enhance their careers.
+The Black, Indigenous, People of Color (BIPOC) Deaf Arts Grant, established in 2021, is a program that provides financial support for emerging and established BIPOC Deaf, DeafBlind, DeafDisabled and Hard of Hearing artists to further enhance their careers.

-This is the 4th year of the BIPOC Deaf Arts Grant, which was first established in 2021.
+This is the 6th year of the BIPOC Deaf Arts Grant.

 Who is eligible to apply for this grant?